flarn2006/SRB2MapCorruptor/README.md

 * `-S probability`: Specifies the probability of randomizing a sector's special value.

 * `-0 probability`: Specifies the probability of changing the tag of a linedef or sector whose tag is 0.
 This is only evaluated for linedefs/sectors that pass the `-l` or `-s` probability check, so the actual probability will be this multiplied by the argument to `-l` or `-s`.

+* `-O probability`: Specifies the probability of changing the special of a linedef (not a sector) whose special is 0.
+Like -L, I recommend keeping this low if you use it at all, since it's likely to create lots of big FOF's that get in the way.